-Visiting Cologne in August?
-From the 16th to the 20th the city plays host to the Cologne Music Festival, c/o pop..
-Taking place across various venues across the city, the festival is a celebration of popular music with performances from international stars, established local acts and up-and-coming artists.
+Visiting Cologne in the spring?
+The city plays host to the annual Cologne Music Festival, c/o pop which takes place across various venues across the city.
+The festival is a celebration of popular music with performances from international stars, established local acts and up-and-coming artists.

 Cologne’s most unique venues